1 – What is organizational culture? Why care about culture?

 Culture is today’s major performance differentiator.
 Culture creates the foundation for strategy and will either be a company’s greatest asset or largest liability.
 Successful execution of strategy depends very much upon the organizational culture.
 Don’t leave the organizational Pac-Man unattended!

-One day Dart Vader might put off the mask and say “I am the father of corporate failures”.
+One day Darth Vader might put off the mask and say “I am the father of corporate failures”.

 #16 – Managing organizational culture